Skip to Content

 Mammary glands, which in females generate milk for nourishing their young, a neocortex, fur or hair, and three middle ear bones are characteristics of the group of vertebrates known as mammals, which make up the class Mammalia.

 One of the most successful groupings of vertebrate animals is the mammalian genus.
-They are a diversified collection of creatures with between 5,000 and 5,500 species that have evolved to survive in a wide range of settings.
+They are a diversified collection of creatures with between 5,000 and 5,500 species that have evolved to survive in a wide range of habitats.

 Mammals differ from other vertebrate creatures in several distinctive ways.
 Mammals can survive in cold areas thanks to the insulating effects of their body hair.